aiwaiwa/playground/README.md

   * Each attachment name follows the same rules as the File Name, described above.
   * Spaces around `|` may be added for readability.
   * The product name (matching the file name) itself can be a sole rule requirement, which would basically define a default set of textures for the worn product.
-    * An alias for the product name is a one asterisk `*` symbol.
+    * An alias for the product name is an asterisk `*` symbol.
 This is helpful as it works out-of-box when the file name changes, which otherwise would require renaming every instance of the product name in the rule lines.
     * This rule will have no affect on the product if it is simply instantiated on the ground.

 ##### Examples